 In a male orgasm, there are rapid, rhythmic contractions of the prostate, urethra and the muscles at the base of the penis.
 This process in the adult typically forces stored semen to be expelled through the penis’ urethral opening, in a process known as peristalsis.
 This is referred to as ejaculation, and is a well-known situation.
 The process generally takes from 3 to 10 seconds and is usually extremely pleasurable for the male.
 Orgasm is generally induced by direct stimulation of the penis although some men experience heightened orgasm by direct stimulation of the prostate through the perineum or rectum.
-As a man ages, it is normal for the amount of ejaculate to diminish, and hence, the length of time the man sustains orgasm also could diminish somewhat.
+As a man ages, it is normal for the amount of ejaculate to diminish, and hence, the length of time the man sustains orgasm also could be reduced.
 This does not affect the pleasurable feeling of orgasm at all; it merely shortens the duration of pleasure.

 Following ejaculation, a refractory period usually occurs.
 This is a period during which a man cannot have another orgasm.
 This period can be anywhere from under a minute to over half a day, depending on age and other individual factors, although a few cases have been reported of men who appear to have no refractory period at all.

 Some men are able to achieve ejaculation or orgasm through intra-anal stimulation of the prostate gland, where men reporting the sensation of prostate stimulation often give descriptions similar to women’s accounts of G-spot stimulation.
 Other men report finding anal stimulation or penetration of any kind to be painful.
 Others explain simply that they find no profound pleasure from it.
-With sufficient stimulation, the prostate can also be milked so providing that there is no simultaneous stimulation of the penis, prostate milking can cause ejaculation but without orgasm.
+With sufficient stimulation, the prostate can also be milked, so providing that there is no simultaneous stimulation of the penis, prostate milking can cause ejaculation but without orgasm.
 When combined with penile stimulation, some men report that prostate stimulation increases the volume of their ejaculation, and provides an enhanced and more pleasurable version of the standard orgasm.

-It is possible to have an orgasm without ejaculation, which is called dry orgasm.
+It is possible to have an orgasm without ejaculation, which is called a dry orgasm.
 It is also possible to ejaculate without reaching orgasm.
 Some men report that the ability to consciously separate orgasm and ejaculation has allowed them to achieve multiple orgasms and men who have practiced this technique extensively report that they can sometimes experience a continuous wave of orgasm.
 This can last indefinitely, but in practice is limited by the man’s ability to concentrate, or “surf the wave”.
 Reaching between ten and twenty orgasms in one session is reportedly common for many of the practitioners.

 Because of this, there is currently an experimental interest in drugs which inhibit prolactin, such as Dostinex.
 Anecdotal reports on Dostinex suggest it may be capable of eliminating the refractory period altogether.
 Then it is possible for men to experience multiple ejaculatory orgasms in rapid succession.
 At least one scientific study supports these claims.
 Dostinex is a hormone-altering drug with many potential side effects, and has not been approved for treating sexual dysfunction.
 Another possible reason may be an increased infusion of the hormone oxytocin, and it is believed that the amount by which oxytocin is increased may affect the length of each refractory period.
 It can also be said that in some cases, the refractory period can be reduced or even eliminated through the course of puberty and adulthood.

 In a female, orgasm is preceded by moistening of the vaginal walls, and an enlargement of the clitoris.
-This is due to increased blood flow trapped in the clitoris’s spongy tissue.
+This is due to increased blood flow trapped in the clitoris’ spongy tissue.
 Some women exhibit a sex flush – a reddening of the skin over much of the body due to increased blood flow to the skin.
 As a woman comes closer to having an orgasm, the clitoris moves inward under the clitoral hood, and the labia minora become darker.
 As orgasm becomes imminent, the vagina decreases in size by about 30%.
 Beside this, the vagina also becomes congested from engorged soft tissue.
 The uterus then experiences muscular contractions where the woman experiences full orgasm as her uterus, vagina and pelvic muscles undergo a series of rhythmic contractions.
 The majority of women consider these contractions to be very pleasurable.
 However, not all sexually active women experience this.
+[5,6]

 After the orgasm is over, the clitoris re-emerges from under the clitoral hood, and returns to its normal size.
 It happens in less than 10 minutes.
 Unlike men, women either do not have a refractory period or have a very short one, thus they can experience a second orgasm soon after the first.
 Some women can even follow this with additional consecutive orgasms.
 This is known as multiple orgasms.
 After the initial orgasm, subsequent climaxes may be stronger or more pleasurable as the stimulation accumulates and research shows that about 13% of women experience multiple orgasms.
 A larger number may be able to experience this with the proper stimulation, such as a vibrator and the right frame of mind.
 However, some women’s clitorises are very sensitive after orgasm, making additional stimulation initially painful, so it is possible to engage in deep, rapid breaths while continuing stimulation and making a conscious intention to release the pain and tension.
-Doing this can allow for the intense stimulation to be interpreted not as painful but as intensely pleasurable for woman.
+Doing this can allow for the intense stimulation to be interpreted not as painful but as intensely pleasurable for a woman.

 Some women can achieve a series of orgasms, one after another with possibly increased intensity after the first.
 The great exertion involved can be blissfully debilitating for quite some time.
 This kind of orgasm would normally involve stimulation of the woman’s clitoris rather than the vagina.
 Some women can do this manually using their fingers and taking a pause of two or three seconds between each.
 When using their hands, women can insert fingers up the vagina, wriggling their fingers to stimulate the G-spot.
-Beside this, women may also massage the clitoris repeatedly.
+Besides this, women may also massage the clitoris repeatedly.
 A vibrator applied directly to the clitoris can help women who are not practiced in using their fingertips; a vibrator used this way can be applied almost continuously to bring about orgasms that seem less separated.
-A battery-powered tooth brush that vibrates with an oscillatory rotational motion is preferred by some, for whom it is even more effective than a vibrator.
+A battery-powered toothbrush that vibrates with an oscillatory rotational motion is preferred by some, for whom it is even more effective than a vibrator.